Trusted by 1000+ companies

 3. Online Visa Application

-- Apply for the visa through Germany’s new digital system.
-The process is fully online, and processing times are now just 2 weeks for indian skilled workers.
+• Apply for the visa through Germany's new digital system.
+The process is fully online, and processing times are now just 2 weeks for Indian skilled workers and if you need guaranteed processing deadlines at the Ausländerbehörde, consider using the fast-track procedure (Beschleunigtes Fachkräfteverfahren), which gives employers legally binding timelines.

 4. Qualification Recognition